albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

     Index of 4: -2
     ```

     The negative number indicates that the number is not in the array.
 The number also indicates where the item can be inserted to maintain a sorted array.
-The number 4 needs to b inserted in position `1`, that it `1 + the negative index`.
+The number 4 needs to be inserted in position `1`, that it `1 + the negative index`.

 1. Searching on an unsorted array may produce unexpected results